 Watching recorded clips of practise is the most effective way to ensure practitioners are developing skills and expertise in this model.
 However, we understand that in the current climate, it may not always be possible for practitioners to show recordings of families / individuals in group supervision situations and , if this is the case, alternative arrangements will be made.

-This course is suitable for all professionals working with children who have experienced developmental trauma who have completed Level One.
+This course is suitable for all professionals working with children who have experienced developmental trauma who have completed Level One and Level Two.
 This includes participants from health, education and social care.
 When working with organisations, we are keen to involve parents in training who are interested in becoming parent mentors, supporting the work of the team in delivering BUSS.
 It’s best to discuss this prior to the training with Sarah Lloyd, on info@BUSSModel.org.

 This course is not suitable for participants wishing to develop skills in sensory integration therapy with children who have sensory processing disorders.